Categories: Windows

 How to Fix Common Sliding Window Problems

-Typically, sliding window is built with one large sash that slides along a track at the top and bottom of the frame.
+Typically, a sliding window is built with one large sash that slides along a track at the top and bottom of the frame.
 Since they don’t swing outward (or inward), sliding windows offer a great space-saving alternative to casement windows.

 Unfortunately, a lot of people are discouraged from buying them because of a few problems common in sliding windows.
 The metal tracks are usually the culprit, impeding the normal opening and closing of the sash.
 Other times, some areas of the track catch onto the window, and it ends up stuck.